HugzFluentMiny/markdown-cv/index.md

     - Financials (P&L)

 ### Proximus - Service Delivery Manager (Brussels | 2009 - 2019)
 In my role as Service Delivery Manager i was responsible for many high profile Proximus customers.
-My tasks include: the correct execution of contractual agreements, correct delivery of projects, communication to different managerial levels (including C-Level) and managing virtual teams.
+A short description of my tasks can be found below each customer.
+Communication and reporting to higher management and C-level is not mentioned as i consider this implied.
 Some of my most noteable customers are
 - Accenture - Atrias
 > Responsible for delivery and operations of a data center infrastructure for building a clearing house for the Belgian energy market.